Lamorkitu93/pyxel_game/README.md

     > python mainV2.5.41.py
 ## How to Play

-use zqsd or custom keys for the direction press space to jump press j for dash press k for bow press h for sword
+use zqsd or custom keys for the direction, press space to jump, press j for dash, press k for bow, press h for sword